-Placing Geometry into a View using Sheet Into View
+Placing Geometry into a View Using Sheet into View

 - 1. Draw the geometry.

 - 2. Choose Views>Sheet Into View.

-- Choose the layout from the Layout menu.
+- 3. Choose the layout from the Layout menu.
 It is possible to choose from a view with no drawing format or a view in a standard drawing format.

-ayout A Landscape 1 View.vc6
+Layout A Landscape 1 View.vc6

-Scale 1
+Scale 1 C Zoon C Zoom Extents

--
+Cancel ОК

-Cancel OK
+4. Enter the scaling value in the Scale box

-4. Enter the scaling value in the Scale box.
+if you need a certain value, or just check the Zoom Extents option to make the drawing fit into the view window.
 Factors greater than one enlarge the model in the view(s) and factors less than one reduce the model.